Donny Osmond Shares Epic 1970s Osmond Family Pic: ‘What A Time To Be Alive’

-Donny Osmond shared an epic 1970s throwback photo with Instagram, using six words that described the decade when The Osmond brothers made their mark on the music business, “what a time to be alive!”
+Donny Osmond shared an epic 1970s throwback photo with Instagram and used six words to describe the decade when the Osmond brothers made their mark on the music business, “what a time to be alive!”

-The singer and entertainer posted the image to his official Instagram account which showed the musical family all decked out for a performance.
-It is not indicated in the caption of the photo where the pic was taken or what year.
-During that decade, The Osmonds made many musical appearances on some of the most popular variety and talk shows of the era so it was likely the pic was snapped during one of those promos.
+The singer and entertainer posted the image to his official Instagram account, which showed the musical family all decked out for a performance.
+It is not indicated in the caption where the pic was taken or what year.
+During that decade, the Osmonds made many musical appearances on some of the most popular variety and talk shows of the era so it was likely the pic was snapped during one of those promos.

 In the caption of the memorable throwback, Donny shared that if someone needed a belt they had their choice of six extras.
 These were likely added as a fashion extra to the young men’s jackets.
-The style was reminiscent of the era which included fashion in bright colors, lots of vests, leather, and bell-bottom pants.
+The style was reminiscent of the era, which included fashion in bright colors, lots of vests, leather, and bell-bottom pants.
 It appeared that all the Osmond brothers, including Alan, Wayne, Merrill, Jay, and Donny, embraced each of these style choices in one photo.

-From left to right, Alan donned a mustard yellow colored shirt and a brown vest and coordinating bottoms.
-Merrill donned what appeared to be a brown leather-style shirt with a chevron pattern of orange and off-white.
+From left to right, Alan sported a mustard yellow-colored shirt and a brown vest and coordinating bottoms.
+Merrill rocked what appeared to be a brown leather-style shirt with a chevron pattern of orange and off-white.
 Donny wore a white vest, pants, and a purple shirt.
 Jay wore a white jacket, dark pants, and an orange neckerchief.
-Finally, Wayne wore a cream-colored jacket, with brown accents and an orange accessory similar to that of his brother.
+Finally, Wayne wore a cream-colored jacket with brown accents and an orange accessory similar to that of his brother.

 Fans loved the throwback pic.
 They shared their memories in the comments section of the share.